This lesson is being piloted (Beta version)

 ifdh

-Another useful data handling command you will soon come across is ifdh.
-This stands for Intensity Frontier Data Handling.
-It is a tool suite that facilitates selecting the appropriate data transfer method from many possibilities while protecting shared resources from overload.
+ifdh stands for Intensity Frontier Data Handling.
+It is a Fermilab specific tool suite that facilitates selecting the appropriate data transfer method from many possibilities while protecting shared resources from overload.
 You may see ifdhc, where c refers to client.

-Here is an example to copy a file.
-Refer to the Mission Setup for the setting up the DUNELAR_VERSION
+Here is an example of copying a file.
+Refer to the Mission Setup for the DUNELAR_VERSION.

 For now do this in the Apptainer